List of Teenage Mutant Ninja Turtles characters: Bellybomb

 Bellybomb is an alien outlaw with one eyestalk and a mouth on his stomach.

 In the Archie Comics, Bellybomb was sentenced to 17 life sentences on the toxic waste dump Morbus for extortion, armed robbery, man eating, brain poaching, soul thievery, and impersonating a deity named Bob.
 After Slash kills the guards on Morbus, Krang and Bellybomb escape with him.
 After the ship lands on an Eden World where Rocksteady and Bebop were on, the two of them accompanied the villains back to Earth.
 Once on Earth, Bellybomb grafts Krang to Shredder's body while the Turtles were busy fighting Rocksteady, Bebop, and Slash.
 After the Turtles freed Shredder from Krang's control, Bellybomb and Krang were sent back to Morbus while Slash escapes.

 In the 2012 series, Vrax Belebome (voiced by Charlie Murphy) is a shady information dealer who the Fugitoid and the Ninja Turtles visit at Zayford's Cantina to get intel on the Triceraton mothership.
-Michelangelo intimidates Belebome into giving him the plans for the Triceraton mothership.

 Scale Tail

 Scale Tail is a cobra-like alien bounty hunter with snake-headed hands who first appeared in the 1993 video game Radical Rescue.

-In the 1992 toyline, Scale Tale is mentioned to be an ally of Krang.
+In the 1992 toyline, Scale Tail is mentioned to be an ally of Krang.

+In Tales of the Teenage Mutant Ninja Turtles, Scale Tail is among the mass-produced creations of Dr. Jordan Perry.